-I attend every birth but I don't interfere unless it is really necessary.
-What you're going to learn about the umbilical cord and whelping puppies probably contradicts what you've been taught and what most vets still do but what does the dam do?
+What you're going to learn about the umbilical cord and whelping puppies probably contradicts what you've been taught and what most vets still do but trust me, even a first-time dam knows what to do?
 She licks the newborn.
 Lick, lick, lick.
 It stimulates the puppy.
 If you leave her alone, she gets the puppy going quite nicely.

 I hear someone saying you have to “sling” a puppy that can’t breathe.
 Correct.
 I watch to see that every whelp gasps, takes in that first big breath and colors up.
 If a newborn is blue-grey, limp, not moving; grab him and the placenta using paper towels to maintain a firm grip on the slippery puppy.
 Stand up.
 Cradle him on his back in both hands.
 Raise your hands over your head and sling the puppy forcefully downwards between your knees.
 You may have to repeat if he’s seriously oxygen-deprived.
 The centrifugal force clears the lungs and probably scares the hell out of a newborn, causing him to reflex-gasp.
 Whatever, it works.
 If not, press gently depress the rib cage while puffing into his mouth and nostrils.
 When he's breathing and his muzzle is turning pink, give him back to mom.